-Tony Awards 2018: Andrew Garfield, Springsteen and more
+Tony Awards 2018: See the complete list of winners

 Both have made their Broadway debuts, Groban in 2016's "Natasha, Pierre & the Great Comet of 1812," and Bareilles in 2017's "Waitress."

-Andrew Garfield gave a passionate speech while accepting the award for lead actor in a play for his work in "Angels in America."
-Garfield, who plays Prior Walker, a gay man battling with AIDS, took on the recent Supreme Court decision relating to a Colorado baker to who declined to make a cake for a same-sex wedding.
+Andrew Garfield gave a passionate speech while accepting the award for lead actor in a play for his work in "Angels in America.
+He referenced a recent Supreme Court decision relating to a Colorado baker to who declined to make a cake for a same-sex wedding.

 "We are all sacred and we all belong," Garfield said.
 "So, let's just bake a cake for everyone who wants a cake to be baked."

-Bruce Springsteen won a special Tony Award for his sold-out Broadway show, "Springsteen on Broadway."
 Composer Andrew Lloyd Webber and Broadway star, Chita Rivera both received lifetime achievement awards.

 An emotional moment came when the drama students of Marjory Stoneman Douglas sang "Seasons of Love" from the Broadway musical "Rent."